mcchow/EbayStarRanking/README.md

 # What problem solved
 Designed database schema and developed solutions for various business scaling, availability, and latency problems on a large scale SQL database system.

-Designed solutions for adding seller ranking on eBay and make sure Idempotence of the service.
+Designed solutions for adding seller ranking on eBay also keep all function isolate all applications from direct access to the eBay database.

 Designed database horizontal and vertical partitioning solution to solve Amazon’s fulfillment and order database latency and availability issue.